 Ozone is present in low concentrations throughout the earth’s atmosphere.
 Some researchers say that this chemical is “good up high, but bad down low.”
 Without the ozone layer protecting our Earth’s stratosphere, for example, the Sun’s ultraviolet radiation would make life on Earth uninhabitable.
 At street level, however, a high concentration of ozone is toxic to plants and animals.
 In humans, ozone can irritate nasal passages, cause nausea and extended exposure can lead to lung inflammation.

 Ozone, also called Vacuum Ultraviolet (UV-V), is a gas molecule that contains three (3) oxygen atoms – and as such, it has a destabilizing effect on oxygen in the air (leading to its irritation and danger to humans).
 A UV lamp “tuned” to 185nm can create ozone from oxygen (O2) by disrupting the O2 molecule and splitting it into two oxygen atoms.
-These two oxygen atoms attempt to attach to other oxygen molecule (O2).
+These two oxygen atoms attempt to attach to other oxygen molecules (O2).
 It is the attachment of this third oxygen atom that creates ozone (O3).

-ASHRAE has said that certain air cleaners produce ozone and thus, its position is to recommend discontinuing utilizing “devices that use the reactivity of ozone for the purpose of cleaning the air.”
+ASHRAE has said that certain air cleaners produce ozone and thus, its position is to recommend discontinuing “devices that use the reactivity of ozone for the purpose of cleaning the air.”

 KEEPING PERFORMANCE SUSTAINABLE

 Keeping buildings operating at their most efficient level and sustaining that performance over the life of a building is one of today’s key challenges for specifying engineers, HVACR contractors and facility managers.
-Today, with germicidal technology, virtually all HVACR systems are potential candidates because of the many proven operational benefits it offers, including: (a) destruction of surface and airborne microorganisms; (b) the restoration and preservation of heat transfer and airflow capacities to “as-built” conditions; (c) greatly improved indoor air quality; and (d) reduced maintenance.
+Today, with germicidal technology, virtually all HVACR systems are potential candidates because of the many proven operational benefits it offers, including:

 Again, while UV-C technology has been proven to restore HVACR performance to its original capacity, specifying engineers, HVACR contractors and facility managers can rest assured that the germicidal wavelength is incapable of producing ozone.
 Moreover, the 253.7nm germicidal wavelength will destroy ozone.